 Setting the audio interface as the audio device

 Once downloaded and installed, open the OBS application.
 With your audio interface connected, please navigate to the Audio Mixer > Mic/Aux > Click the Settings button (small gear cog symbol) > Properties.

 Click the dropdown menu next to Device, and select your audio interface.
 This example uses a Scarlett USB Interface so 'Focusrite USB' is selected as the device.

 Once you have set your audio device in the properties you can then exit that window and navigate to the Advanced Audio Properties tab from the Settings menu.

-As OBS does not support multichannel ASIO driver types, it will only be able to receive audio from the first two inputs of an audio device, so you will need to ensure that you connect your microphone/instrument to Input 1 or 2.
+As OBS does not support multichannel ASIO driver types, it can only receive audio from the first two inputs of an audio device.
+You must ensure you connect your microphone/instrument to Input 1 or 2.

 Please make sure you have the mono setting ticked in the advanced audio properties.
 This will ensure that audio is heard by your audience on both sides of their headphones/speakers.

 From the Sources menu, click the + symbol to add a new Source.

 You can then add your incoming audio from your audio interface to the Sources so that your audience can hear you.
 Please select Audio Input Capture from the Source menu, select Add Existing and the Mic/Aux channel, and click OK.